 When we talk about the focal length of a lens, we’re talking about the ability of the lens to magnify.
 Magnification is one of the factors that affects depth of field.

 So, if you’re shooting at 200mm there is considerably more magnification than if you are shooting at 55mm.
 Therefore the background will be blurred more when using a focal length of 200mm, adding to a shallow depth of field.

 This is another reason why landscape photographers shoot with wide angle lenses for a deep depth of field.

 Photographed in a small living room.
-I was about 2 metres from the parents and wanted all the subjects to be in focus..
+I was about 2 meters from the parents and wanted all the subjects to be in focus..

 Nikon D810 Camera settings: f8, 24 – 70mm lens at a focal length of 58mm.

 4. Camera sensor and depth of field

 So the size of your camera’s sensor plays a role in depth of field when comparing full frame sensors and crop sensors ONLY when you’re trying to take exactly the same photo with both cameras.
 It all comes down to field of view.